orangehill/bootstrap-session-timeout/README.md

 Default: `'Your session is about to expire.'`

-Text shown to user in dialog after warning period.
+This is the text shown to user via Bootstrap warning dialog after warning period.

 **keepAliveUrl**